Aizen

 |

-WHO IS AMIDA BUDDHA Lord of Infinite Light & Life Lord of the Beyond / Afterlife Main Deity - Pure Land Sects
+WHO IS AMIDA BUDDHA Lord of Infinite Light & Life Lord of the Beyond / Afterlife Main Deity of Pure Land Sects

 Welcomes the Dead into Land of Ultimate Bliss